centre-for-educational-technology/la_pills/README.md

     - Create new LaPills Question Entity entities - TEACHER USER
     - Create new LaPills Questionnaire Entity entities - TEACHER USER
     - View published LaPills Question Entity entities - TEACHER USER
-  - Make sure that required libraries are installed in `DRUPAL_WEB_ROOT/libraries`.
-Use `la_pills_quick_feedback.libraries.yml` as a source for information
-    - [Font Awesome](https://fontawesome.com/) in `libraries/fontawesome`, only
-    minified versions of JS and CSS + assets are really required

 ## Themes